EthanNelson/faculty-app/README.md

-MN Daily faculty salary app
+MN Daily faculty salary app (A work in progress)